mantidproject/mantid/docs/source/algorithms/QENSFitSimultaneous-v1.rst

 Description
 -----------
-An algorithm used for fitting QENS-data sequentially and formatting the output.
-Uses the :ref:`PlotPeakByLogValue <algm-PlotPeakByLogValue>` algorithm to perform the sequential fit.
+An algorithm used for fitting QENS-data simultaneously and formatting the output.
+Uses the :ref:`Fit <algm-Fit>` algorithm to perform the sequential fit.

-The string format expected by the "Input" property of this algorithm is outlined in :ref:`PlotPeakByLogValue <algm-PlotPeakByLogValue>`.
+The method of providing multiple data-sets to this algorithm is specified in the :ref:`Fit <algm-Fit>` documentation.

 Workflow
 --------

-.. diagram:: QENSFitSequential-v1_wkflw.dot
+.. diagram:: QENSFitSimultaneous-v1_wkflw.dot

 Usage
 -----

-**Example - QENSFitSequential**
+**Example - QENSFitSimultaneous**

-.. testcode:: QENSFitSequentialExample
+.. testcode:: QENSFitSimultaneousExample

   from __future__ import print_function